LGBTQ rights in Japan: 2023 Supreme Court ruling

-In October 2023, the Japanese Supreme Court unanimously ruled that the 2003 law requiring sterilization before a change of sex or gender on an individual's family register can be legally made was unconstitutional.
-The Supreme Court has asked a lower court to review the requirement to have “genitalia that closely resemble the physical form of an alternative gender”.
+In October 2023, the Japanese Supreme Court unanimously ruled that the part of the 2003 law that requires sterilization before a change of sex or gender on an individual's family register can be legally made was unconstitutional.
+The Supreme Court has asked a lower court to review the requirement to have "genitalia that closely resemble the physical form of an alternative gender".

 Healthcare

 Gender reassignment surgery has been covered by insurance since 2018.
 However, hormone therapy is still not covered by insurance.

-Children aged 15 and over can receive hormone therapy in Japan with parental consent.

 The Japanese Society of Psychiatry and Neurology (JSPN) published its updated guidelines in August 2024 on the treatment of gender dysphoria.
 The guidelines continued to recommend puberty suppression in trans patients, noting that it "is medically self-evident that bodily features of the undesired sex will become permanent if AMAB individuals who would require puberty suppression do not receive it".
 However, they also asked doctors administering such treatment to report more detailed information on it going forward.